refinery-platform/galaxy-tools/region-motif-compare/README.md

 Directions for installing the region-motif-compare tools into a personal computer and a local Galaxy instance.
 This requires Galaxy administrative priviledges.

-1. Follow the online directions to install a local instance of Galaxy (getgalaxy.org).
+1. Follow the online directions to install a local instance of [Galaxy](getgalaxy.org).
-Optionally, follow the directions to install Refinery (refinery-platform.readthedocs.org).
+Optionally, follow the directions to install [Refinery](refinery-platform.readthedocs.org).

 2. Login as an administrator and access the Admin control panel.
 The tools can be found in the Galaxy main tool shed under the repository: region_motif_enrichment